shu-htk/tip-dev/doc/ref/ls.md

  'ls *' show all data or macro variables
 ```

-It shows information about both macro variable and data variable
+It is shown the list of  information about both macro variable and data variable
 which name matches the pattern.

 If it is macro variable, the name and type(number, string) and it's value
 is shown.
 If it is data variable, the name and type(num, str, mesh) and it's size is
 shown.

-## list of variable names
+## argument list of variable names

-> list of variable names is separated by conmma with no spaces.
+> argument list of variable names is separated by conmma with no spaces.

 ## wild-card matching to the variable name